riikacharya-code/TuringMachineSimulator/README.md

 Because a Turing machine requires an infinitely long tape, it is impossible to create one.
 However, it is possible to simulate one with a finitely long tape, or by using a computer with a very large amount of memory.

-This program is a Turing machine simulator.
-It (tm.py) is to be run on the command line with an encoding of a Turing machine, and a string.
+This program (tm.py) simulates the behavior of a Turing machine, using its encoding.
+It is to be run on the command line with an encoding of a Turing machine, and a string.
 It displays all the steps of the Turing machine, and if the Turing machine accepts and rejects the string.

-One of the Turing machines this is being demonstrated on is the Turing machine that accepts all strings of the form 0<sup>n</sup>1<sup>n</sup> (where n is a nonnegative integer).
+One of the Turing machines tm.py is being demonstrated on is the Turing machine that accepts all strings of the form 0<sup>n</sup>1<sup>n</sup> (where n is a nonnegative integer).
 If the string has exactly n many 0s followed by the same number of 1s, then the Turing machine accepts as you can see here.

 <img width="885" alt="Screen Shot 2023-01-18 at 10 14 27 PM" src="https://user-images.githubusercontent.com/76747943/213348299-fecb020d-ff1d-43fe-8ed4-fbfb42f0bf6e.png">